amushtaev/gatsby-starter-netlify-cms/src/pages/blog/guide-to-dark-posts-on-facebook.md

 ---
+focuskeyphrase: dark post facebook
 templateKey: blog-post
 categories:
   - Facebook Ads
 categories-slug:
   - facebook-ads
 title: The Beginner’s Guide to Dark Posts on Facebook
-date: 2019-11-25
+date: 2019-11-25T00:00:00.000Z
-description: Need modify desk.
+description: Discover the secret of dark posts on Facebook and read about what you need to create effective Facebook dark posts from scratch.
 featuredpost: false
 featuredimage: /img/dark-post-on-facebook-featured-pic.jpg
 image: /img/dark-post-on-facebook-featured-pic.jpg
+tags:
+  - ad formats
+  - targeting
+  - custom audiences
+  - lookalike audiences
+seo_title: Everything You Need to Know about Dark Posts on Facebook
+metadescription:
+focus_keyphrase: dark post facebook
 seotitle: Everything You Need to Know about Dark Posts on Facebook
-focuskeyphrase: dark post facebook
-tags:
-  - brewing
-  - chemex
 ---
 <!--StartFragment-->

 Did you know that dark posts on Facebook are also light?
 Surprise!

-<iframe src="https://giphy.com/embed/j4kdx6uRLeA3maAp53" width="480" height="240" frameborder="0" class="giphy-embed" allowfullscreen></iframe>
+<div style="width:100%;height:0;padding-bottom:50%;position:relative;"><iframe src="https://giphy.com/embed/j4kdx6uRLeA3maAp53" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/j4kdx6uRLeA3maAp53">via GIPHY</a></p>

 On March 28, 2019, Facebook announced a [new ad library](https://www.facebook.com/ads/library/) that makes Facebook ads transparent.

-This Facebook library allows any user or marketer to monitor so-called _dark posts_ made by any business or non-profit.
+This Facebook library allows any user or marketer to monitor so-called *dark posts* made by any business or non-profit.
 Now that you know how to find dark posts on Facebook, let’s define what they are.

 ## **What is a Dark Post** **on Facebook?**